Josuto/monguito/README.md

 # Supported Database Operations

 The library supports two kinds of CRUD operations: _basic_ and _transactional_.
-Both kinds specify [atomic](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>) operations; however, while the most of the former are inherently atomic (all but [save](#save)), the latter require some transactional logic to ensure atomicity.
+Both kinds specify [atomic](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>) operations; however, while most of the former are inherently atomic (all but [save](#save)), the latter require some transactional logic to ensure atomicity.
 Moreover, basic CRUD operations can be safely executed on a MongoDB standalone instance, but transactional CRUD operations are only atomic when run as part of a larger cluster e.g., a sharded cluster or a replica set.
 Using a MongoDB cluster in your production environment is, by the way, [the official recommendation](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).

 Let's now explore these two kinds of operations in detail.